sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 1. **Descriptive Analytics**: Answers "what happened?" through basic reporting, dashboards, and historical data analysis.
 This foundational stage helps organizations understand past performance.
 2. **Diagnostic Analytics**: Addresses "why did it happen?" by examining data to determine causal relationships and understand the factors driving business outcomes.
 3. **Predictive Analytics**: Answers "what will happen?" by using statistical models and forecasting techniques to identify likely future scenarios, as seen in Amazon's product recommendation systems.
 4. **Prescriptive Analytics**: Tackles "what should we do?" by recommending optimal actions.
-Marriott uses prescriptive analytics in its Total Hotel Optimization program to determine ideal pricing strategies across properties[^1].
+Marriott uses prescriptive analytics in its Total Hotel Optimization program to determine ideal pricing strategies across properties.
 5. **Cognitive Analytics**: Represents the most advanced stage, where AI and machine learning enable systems to continually learn, adapt, and even make autonomous decisions in complex environments.

 ### From Historical Reporting to Predictive and Prescriptive Models

 Traditional organizations rely primarily on backward-looking analysis—"Do we think this is true?"
-As analytics capabilities mature, companies shift toward forward-looking models that optimize outcomes—"Do we know?"[^1].
+As analytics capabilities mature, companies shift toward forward-looking models that optimize outcomes—"Do we know?".
 This transition represents a fundamental shift in how organizations approach decision-making.

-Analytics competitors distinguish themselves by going beyond basic statistics to implement "predictive modeling to identify the most profitable customers—plus those with the greatest profit potential and the ones most likely to cancel their accounts"[^1].
-They combine internal and external data sources to develop comprehensive customer understanding and create "complex models of how their operational costs relate to their financial performance"[^1].
+Analytics competitors distinguish themselves by going beyond basic statistics to implement "predictive modeling to identify the most profitable customers—plus those with the greatest profit potential and the ones most likely to cancel their accounts".
+They combine internal and external data sources to develop comprehensive customer understanding and create "complex models of how their operational costs relate to their financial performance".

-Companies like Capital One exemplify this advanced approach, conducting "more than 30,000 experiments a year, with different interest rates, incentives, direct-mail packaging, and other variables" to optimize customer acquisition and retention strategies[^1].
+Companies like Capital One exemplify this advanced approach, conducting "more than 30,000 experiments a year, with different interest rates, incentives, direct-mail packaging, and other variables" to optimize customer acquisition and retention strategies.
 These companies continuously refine their analytical approaches through sophisticated experimentation, measuring the "lift" of various intervention strategies to improve future analyses.

 ## Key Concepts and Frameworks from Competing on Analytics